 Although economic problems in China and the immigrant crisis in Europe negatively impacted business, global spending on advertising in 2016 might get some growth – predominantly from BRIC countries rather than from Europe – with funds mainly going on digital and especially mobile as Generation C overtakes the scene, says Dominic Lyle, Director General of the European Association of Communications Agencies.

 EACA is an association that brings together the advertising, media and sales promotion agencies across Europe, enabling international experience and issues to be shared and dealt with on a pan-European basis.

-Such development ask for a new approaches in communication including much more reliance on big data sets and application of data-based knowledge as the ultimate need for the industry in order to stay on top of the advertising trends.
+Such development asks for a new approach in communication including much more reliance on big data sets and application of data-based knowledge as the ultimate need for the industry in order to stay on top of the advertising trends.
 Furthermore, such developments open many questions regarding data security and data measurement.